Hurricane Ian recovery update CLICK HERE FOR MORE INFORMATION

 Edison Sailing Center is somewhat unique in that it doesn’t require its youth sailors to supply their own boats.
 The Sailing Center itself maintains a fleet of U.S. Sailing compliant boats that sailors pay bi-annual fees to use.
 Servicing, repairing and keeping the boats in sail-worthy, not to mention race-worthy, condition is expensive.

 In order to maintain low sailor fees and keep racing expenses affordable, the Laser Racing Team seeks community partners, friends and family for sponsorship to offset costs.
 In return for your support, we will advertise your company/family name in accordance with the sponsorship levels for the current September-May sailing season.
-For details please click below.
+For more information on how to support competitive sailing, please contact us.

 What's a "Laser"?